Water and chips

 When we bought our little house it had seven wheelie bins – seven!
 As far as I'm aware was the only domicile in town where the bins were worth more than the house.
 One was pinched and I gave another away (to someone else who'd had one pinched) so we're now down to manageable proportions - plus the waste food bin of course.
 Gone are the days when one metal bin was humped into a foetid truck by operatives with Herculean strength.
 These days things are generally more disposable – like fridges and televisions and and more detritus that seems to end up in country lanes.
 The cost of disposal is the problem, it's easier to open your van's back doors on a slight incline than pay to go to the tip.

 In Holland, where we lived for a spell, they are VERY strict on waste disposal.
 You drive up to the tip, your car is weighed and you're charged on both the weight and recyclability of what you're dumping.
-Wood is free, old insulation is expensive.
+Wood is free, old insulation expensive.
 But the policing is diligent and fines hefty for those breaking the rules.
 Holland is flat and the majority of people live in the south west of the country, it's like a snooker table with a leg missing.
 But it's a very clean country, almost to the point of sterility.
-Where we are now is rather more ramshackle and hilly – and I prefer that.
+Where we are now is rather more ramshackle and hilly.
+I prefer that actually.

 Littleborough is a large village and expanding.
 In fact, it's a town.
 We could really do with a road-widening scheme to help us get in and out.
-Sadly that's unlikely because it would mean the compulsory purchase of a couple of thousand road-side houses and shops and the odd church.
-What we do have is a glimpse of yesteryear as cobbles are revealed where previous years' road-patching has given up the ghost.
+Sadly that's unlikely because it would mean the compulsory purchase of a couple of thousand road-side houses, some shops and the odd church.

 Our high street shops are all occupied and a good mix they are too.
 Yes there's one 'budget' shop (where you can pick up a variant of a well-known toothpaste, with Cyrillic writing on it) but also quality establishments like bakers, a deli, two butchers.
 There are a couple of 'designer' clothes places too - I'm told that at least one Coronation Street star visits.
 Is that a recommendation?